DizzyHSlightlyVoided/UIconEdit/UIconDrawing Class Reference.md

 ##### [`NotSupportedException`](https://msdn.microsoft.com/en-us/library/system.notsupportedexception.aspx)
-In a set operation, an element with the same [`IconEntry.Width`](#property-public-systemint32-width--get-), [`IconEntry.Height`](#property-public-systemint32-height--get-), and [`IconEntry.BitDepth`](#property-public-uicondrawingiconbitdepth-bitdepth--get-) already exists in the list at a different index, or the specified value is already associated with a different icon file.
+In a set operation, an element with the same [`IconEntry.Width`](#property-public-systemint32-width--get-), [`IconEntry.Height`](#property-public-systemint32-height--get-), and [`IconEntry.BitDepth`](#property-public-uicondrawingiconbitdepth-bitdepth--get-) already exists in the list at a different index, the specified value is already associated with a different icon file, or the specified value is disposed.

 --------------------------------------------------
 ## Property: `public virtual System.Int32 Count { get; }`